-(If in doubt, write to the appropriate Council mailbox for guidance: URC@depaul.edu; QIC@depaul.edu; QIC@depaul.edu</a
+(If in doubt, write to the appropriate Council mailbox for guidance: URC@depaul.edu; QIC@depaul.edu; or PSC@depaul.edu).

 When considering proposals, the Councils reserve the right to exclude costs that are deemed not reasonable, prudent, or an appropriate use of Council funds.
 Any costs that are not adequately justified and documented in the proposal may also be excluded.